sleepymalc/MISS/README.md

 	- `seed`: The seed used for the previous (step 1) experiment.
 		>Note that step is deterministic (the training involved in this step is always controlled by some fixed seeds to avoid confusion).
 	- `adaptive`: If specified, then the adaptive greedy will be used.
-	- `warm_start` and `step`: These two flags only takes effect when `adaptive` is specified.
+	- `warm_start` and `step`: These two flags only take effect when `adaptive` is specified.
-	- `test_range`: Construct the test dataset with index between the specified range in the format of `start:end` (inclusive).
+	- `test_range`: Construct the test dataset with an index between the specified range in the format of `start:end` (inclusive).
 		>This allows batched processing due to insufficient memory: initialization takes around 40 GB CUDA memory already, and after processing each test point the memory allocation increased by a non-negligible amount, which suffices to cause a CUDA out of memory error.
 3. Run `evaluation_MNIST.ipynb` to evaluate the performance and generate plots.
 The evaluation result will be saved to `./MLP/results/Eval` if `load_eval` is set to `False` (you will need to do this at the first time).
-	>The evaluation script will aggregates all batches in the second step together.
+	>The evaluation script will aggregate all batches in the second step together.

 #### Examples